 +852 2899 0179

-The Market Misconduct Tribunal (“MMT”) adjudicates cases of insider dealing, market manipulation and failure to disclose inside information.
-Though the MMT has no power to order the imprisonment of anyone found liable, the reputational and financial consequences of a finding of liability for mishandling insider information are significant.
+The Market Misconduct Tribunal (“MMT”) adjudicates cases of insider dealing, market manipulation as a result of improper disclosure of insider information and failure to disclose insider information.
+Though the Market Misconduct Tribunal has no power to order the imprisonment of anyone found liable, the reputational and financial consequences of a finding of liability for mishandling insider information are significant.

 An order for costs requires a person found liable to pay the costs of the Hong Kong government and the legal, investigative and expert costs of the SFC in the proceedings.
-Depending on the duration of the MMT proceedings and the complexity and contentiousness of the matters heard, it is easy to see that costs can be significant.
+Depending on the duration of the Market Misconduct Tribunal proceedings and the complexity and contentiousness of the matters heard, it is easy to see that costs can be significant.
 Indeed, financial liability under cost orders can (and often does) exceed that under a fine or an order for disgorgement.

 A key difficulty in practice is determining whether the actual profit realized test or the notional profit test should be applied.
-In insider dealing cases, the Court of Final Appeal has determined that the actual profit realized test applies where market prices have not yet reflected the inside information which had been exploited and the notional profit test applies where market prices have reflected such information.
+In insider dealing cases, the Court of Final Appeal has determined that the actual profit realized test applies where market prices have not yet reflected the insider information which had been exploited and the notional profit test applies where market prices have reflected such information.

 The application of the actual realized profit test and the notional profit test has not yet been conclusively determined by the courts outside of the insider dealing context.
 The SFC has sought in the past to seek disgorgement not of the actual profit but rather, the theoretical economic benefit that the person earned from his misconduct.
 The latter represents the maximum amount the person could have earned had he timed his trading perfectly.